Serhii5465/win10_update_disabler_script-ps/README.md

-# win10_update_disabler_script-ps

-A small utility written on PowerShell to disable annoying updates in Windows 10.
+A small script written on PowerShell to disable annoying updates in Windows 10.
 Can be run as a standalone script manually or through the Task Scheduler.

 # Warnings!